The Crazy Eddie Fraud

 Debit Memo Fraud

 The massive inventory inflation and other schemes were not enough to avoid reporting major losses.
-So we conceived of a plan to generate $20 million in phony debit memos which were supposed to be charge backs or offsets against amounts we owed to vendors for items such as advertising rebates, volume discounts, and other reimbursements due back to Crazy Eddie.
+So we conceived of a plan to generate $20 million in phony debit memos which were supposed to be chargebacks or offsets against amounts we owed to vendors for items such as advertising rebates, volume discounts, and other reimbursements due to Crazy Eddie.

-Our accounting policy for “purchase discounts and trade allowances” as disclosed in the company’s footnotes to the financial statements was:
+Our accounting policy for “purchase discounts and trade allowances” as disclosed in the company’s footnotes to the financial statements were:

 "Purchase discounts and trade allowances are recognized when received."